dfinity/portal/docs/developer-docs/functionality/http_requests/http_requests-how-it-works.md

 Figure goes here

-The above figure shows a high-level view of how a canister interacts with the feature and the communication with external servers involved in the feature.
+The above figure shows a high-level view of how a canister interacts with the feature and the communication of the subnet replicas with external servers.

 To summarize, to perform an HTTP request, each replica pushes an (optionally-transformed) instance of the received HTTP response from the external Web server through the Internet Computer's consensus layer, so that the replicas of the subnet can agree on the response provided to the canister, based on all server responses received by the replicas.
 The optional transformation ensures that, if responses received on different replicas from the server are different in some parts, those differences are eliminated and the same transformed response is provided to consensus on every (honest) replica.
 This guarantees that on every replica the exact same response (or none at all) is used for canister execution, thereby ensuring that divergence does not happen when using this feature and the replicated state machine properties of the subnet are preserved.